 Hereditary ATTR amyloidosis is confirmed if a blood test shows a genetic mutation in the TTR gene.
 The test will be able to determine which variant it is.
 In such cases, it may be recommended for other members of the family to consider getting genetic testing.

 Up until recently, a liver transplant has been the only option for treatment of hereditary ATTR amyloidosis.
 TTR is mostly made by the liver and a transplant will reduce the production of the abnormal TTR protein.

 More recently, several drugs exist for the treatment of hATTR, some of which are still investigational and some of which are FDA approved.
 These treatments each have different therapeutic approaches and are aimed at:

 - Removing the amyloid deposits

+Stopping production of TTR: The approach in stopping production of TTR proteins is through ‘gene silencing’.
 Novel treatments known as “gene silencers” have shown promising results in clinical studies for patients with polyneuropathy.
 They prevent TTR protein production by blocking the TTR gene.
-Examples of these types of drugs are patisiran and inotersen, and the hope is that these new treatments will be approved and become widely available in the near future.
+These treatments have been approved for use for hATTR peripheral neuropathy.